 Invoke the installer now.
 It gives you three options.
-To avoid having to download stuff twice in case of a re-installation or installation on a second machine, we highly recommended to take a two-step procedure.
+To avoid having to down-load stuff twice in case of a re-installation or installation on a second machine, we highly recommended to take a two-step procedure.
 First, select the option Download from Internet.
-Insert the path of your temporary directory, your ftp://mirrors.rcn.net a very recent and fast choice.
+Insert the path of your temporary directory, your Internet connection settings and then choose a mirror form the list.
+Near servers might be preferred, but may be sometimes a bit behind with mirroring.
+We found ftp://mirrors.rcn.net a very recent and fast choice.
 In the next windows the default settings are usually a good start.
 Now choose Next, sit back and wait.